raphaelameaume/lemonade-spring/README.md

 #### `spring.update()`
 Must be call in a requestAnimationFrame callback
 #### `spring.target(destValue)`
 Set the destination value.
-Must be the same type / same length as startValue
+Must be the same type/keys/length as startValue
 #### `spring.getValue()`
 Return the animated value